-- Middle School Category petitions will be considered for 8th grade middle school riders only. - All 9th graders will auto set back to the Freshman category and must petition otherwise. - 9th graders may petition to race JV1. - 10th graders may petition to race JV1 or Varsity. - 11th graders may petition to race JV1 or Varsity. - 12th graders may petition to race JV1 or Varsity, but may not petition down category for team advantage. - Non-Senior riders who are granted a petition to race Varsity will remain in Varsity.
+- Middle School Category petitions will be considered for 8th grade middle school riders only to petition to race Freshman. - 9th graders may petition to race JV1. - 10th graders may petition to race JV1 or Varsity. - 11th graders may petition to race JV1 or Varsity. - 12th graders may petition to race JV1 or Varsity, but may not petition down a category for team advantage. - Non-Senior riders who are granted a petition to race Varsity will remain in Varsity.